CrisLay/Front_end/README.md

 # THESIS Front-end

-First: Download the  file from the Github.
+First: Download the  files from the Github.

-Third: Copy the folder named LouGehSupermarket in your htcdocs folder.
+Third: Create the folder named  in your htcdocs folder.

 Fourth: Then start you xammp control panel.

 Fifth: Open PHPMyAdmin and create a database name datareadings.

-Sixth: Import the vital_.sql file from the extracted folder.
+Sixth: Import the vital_t.sql file from the downloaded sql file.

-Seventh: Run the script http://localhost//login.php .
+Seventh: Run the script http://localhost/